eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 In essence, we have two different mindsets for how to approach Approval voting strategically:

-1. Optimizing for getting an outcome that is better than what you expect, which is achieved by the leader rule.
+1. Optimizing for getting an outcome that is better than or equal to what you expect, which is achieved by the leader rule.
 2. Optimizing for getting any outcome that is acceptable, which is achieved by the honest ballot.

 Laslier's contribution to this conversation is an honest truth that your single vote is unlikely to be decisive, but that doesn't mean you shouldn't vote strategically.
-By applying the leader rule, you are doing your best to move the election towards the best outcome, and the magic is that many people doing this together leads to a more majoritarian outcome.
+By applying the leader rule, you are doing your best to move the election towards the best outcome for you, and the magic is that many people doing this together leads to a more majoritarian outcome.

 Laslier also connects this to [Tversky's "elimination by aspects" model of decision-making](https://journals.sagepub.com/doi/10.1177/0951629808097286) <d-cite key="laslier2009leaderRule"></d-cite>, which is a psychological model of how people make decisions.
 Laslier claims the leader rule corresponds to this model, by having voters eliminate the possible close races between candidates in order of their likelihood.

+In the end, Approval strategy boils down to drawing a line of acceptability.
+The leader rule is a simple, intuitive, and powerful heuristic for how to draw that line in a way that maximizes your influence on the election outcome.
+It also has some nice theoretical properties, such as electing the Condorcet winner at equilibrium.

 ## Appendix